Alex Call Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- His last time out was on Sunday against the Los Angeles Dodgers, when the left-hander tossed six innings, surrendering three earned runs while allowing five hits.
+- His most recent appearance came on Saturday against the Los Angeles Dodgers, when the righty tossed six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.